 A regulated 12V output will output a constant voltage that isn’t affected by the battery level until the battery runs out of juice completely.

-A common feature on portable 12V fridge/freezers is a low-voltage cut-off that shuts the appliance off when it senses a voltage that is too low to run the fridge/freezer safely without risk of damaging it.
+A common feature on portable 12V fridge/freezers is a low-voltage cut-off that shuts the appliance off when it senses a voltage that is too low to run the fridge/freezer safely without the risk of damaging it.

 An unregulated 12V output is therefore not a good source of power for these appliances, while a regulated 12V output like the one found on the Explorer 1000 (and Jackery’s other power stations for that matter) is an excellent source that will keep it powered safely.